rule

 Text 38

-This prayer was before used by a man named Kaus'ika, a brahmin, a yoga-adept who gave up his body in the desert.
+This prayer was in the past used by a man called Kaus'ika, a brahmin who, fixed in yoga, gave up his body in the desert.

 This prayer was before used by a man named Kaus'ika, a brahmin, a yoga-adept who gave up his body in the desert.
 (Vedabase)